nikcbg/failsrepo/README.md

 4.Create test.sh script that test true.sh.

-5. Create .travis.yml file with test that always pass
+5.Create .travis.yml file with test that always pass

-6. Update .travis.yml with
+6.Update .travis.yml with

 7.Add repo to travis.